georgios-antoniadis/Business_Intelligence_Coursework_Individual/README.md

 This repository includes the files necessary to build and execute the group part of the project and a folder including all of the necessary queries for one to create the requirements into the Metabase environment

-Located also inside the repository is a video depicting the metabase tool's functionality when it is fully configured.
+Located also inside the repository is a video (dashboardDemo.zip) depicting the metabase tool's functionality when it is fully configured.
 In this video one can also notice Metabase's limitations in the form of long loading times for complex requirements.